crovelli/LowPtElectrons/README.md

 # Low pT electrons

-## Recipe to produce RECO data tier with low pT electrons
+## Recipe to add low pT electrons to RECO data tier

 Details can be found [here](LowPtElectrons.md).